Savannah’s Southern Flavor

 Then enjoy some free time at City Market for lunch on own and shopping.
 Savannah’s famous City Market has been known as the heart of Savannah for centuries.
 Savannah visitors and locals flock to City Market for popular restaurants, creative art spaces, live performances, unique shopping options and so much more.

-Next, enjoy a tour and afternoon tea at the Davenport House.
+Next, enjoy a tour of the Davenport House.
 Start with a tour of the House, a stately Federal-style home, built by master carpenter Isaiah Davenport for his household.
 Get a glimpse into 1820s domestic life in the urban port city of Savannah.

 The afternoon also includes a sweet treat at Leopold’s Ice Cream.
 Named One of the Top 10 Ice Cream Parlors in the World, Leopold’s is a “Must Do!”
 From handcrafted, old-fashioned soda fountain favorites to Hollywood movie memorabilia, there’s something for everyone at Leopold’s Ice Cream!
-Staff will set up a private ice cream cart just for your group!
+Staff from Leopold’s Ice Cream will greet your group outside the Davenport House with a cooler full of prefilled ice cream cups.

 The evening features a Cooking Class and Dinner at Chef Darin’s Kitchen Table.
 Class included a discussion on food, cooking demo, techniques, and more.
 The best part of all comes at the end of the slicing, dicing, tossing, and sautéing when you get to sit down to eat your culinary handiwork!
 (B,D)